Standards compliance

 ii.
 Council Directive 70/220/EEC as amended by Council Directive 98/69/EC as per the limit values in row B of the table to clause 5.3.1.4 of Annex I of 98/69/EC, or

 v.
-Council Directive 2005/55/ of 28 September 2005 on the approximation of the laws of Member States relating to the measures to be taken against the emission of gaseous and particulate pollutants from compression-ignition engines use in vehicles, and the emission of gaseous pollutants from prositive ignition engines fuelled with natural gas or liquefied petroleum gas for use in vehicles as per the limit values in row B1 or C of Table 1 and/or 2 (as appropriate), in section 6.2.1, and
+Council Directive 2005/55/EC of 28 September 2005 on the approximation of the laws of the Member States relating to the measures to be taken against the emission of gaseous and particulate pollutants from compression-ignition engines for use in vehicles, and the emission of gaseous pollutants from positive ignition engines fuelled with natural gas or liquefied petroleum gas for use in vehicles as per the limit values in row B1 or C of Table 1 and/or 2 (as appropriate), in section 6.2.1, and

 b) for a diesel vehicle, also includes: